douglasjunior/react-native-applifecycle/README.md

 - On iOS, the `background` state signifies that the entire app is in the background.
 - On Android, the `background` state indicates that the React Native Activity is in the background, which might not necessarily mean the entire app is in the background.

-By using `react-native-applifecycle`, you can handle these differences seamlessly across both platforms.
+By using `react-native-applifecycle`, you can handle these differences seamlessly across both platforms, ensuring that the state `background` will be dispatched only when the entire app is in background.

 ## Install